 - Double Declining Balance

-Double-declining-balance depreciation method is a very complicated method to find the depreciated asset.
+The double-declining-balance depreciation method is a very complicated method to find depreciated assets.
 This method shows products are more productive when it is purchased and later it is not that much effective.
 Just like when you buy a car and later year then price of the car is decreased.
 With the double-declining-balance method, the depreciation factor is 2x more than the straight-line expense method.

 Periodic Depreciation Expense = Beginning book value x Rate of depreciation